How to Cook Beans that are Tender, Creamy, and Nearly Perfect

 Heidi Swanson

 So far so good, but after 3 hours in the oven (2 hours at 225 and 1 hour at 280) there is still soooooooo much liquid.
 And not thick, creamy liquid, just watery and not flavorful.
 I used pinto beans from Cal-Mart Laurel Village.
 Did i do something wrong?
 Had to put them on the stovetop to thicken and it took about 25 minutes to reduce to kinda what your pic looks like.
 And it seems it needed way more salt than 1tsp.
 BUT, the end result was delish!!!!
-Maybe I should cook WAY longer in my oven?
+Maybe I should cook WAY longer in my oven?3 stars

 kristen